Article Overview: Living in Alaska, Moving to Alaska

 Cons of Living in Alaska

-If long (and we’re talking looonnnggg) periods of darkness are challenging for you then moving to Alaska may not be your cup of tea.
+If long (and we’re talking looonnnggg) periods of darkness are challenging for you then living in Alaska may not be your cup of tea.
 Darkness here can be a real challenge.

 Alaska experiences long, dark winters and short, sunny summers.
-This can be a difficult adjustment for newcomers living in Alaska.
+This can be a difficult adjustment for newcomers moving to Alaska.

 One of the negative effects of the darkness in Alaska is the impact it can have on mental health.
 The long, dark winters can lead to a condition known as Seasonal Affective Disorder (more on that below).